howonlee/mertonon/essays/estimates.md

 ### How's this different from just Kanban?

 You can stick people in Mertonon in a way that doesn't make sense in Kanban.
 Mertonon also tells you which things to do, given a goal and numerical journal entries with respect to the goal.
-We'll put in a way to do a topological sorting of Mertonon nodes when Mertonon tells us to do it.
+We'll put in a way to do a weighted-global-semi-topological sorting of Mertonon nodes (which would induce an overall global prioritization list with respect to the goal) when Mertonon tells us to do it.

 ### No, what I'm really here for is to have something to blame my failures on.
 Can Mertonon do this?